iyzg/notebooks/_src/things-i-believe.md

 - Satisfice over maximize.
   - You know, this kind of conflicts with the three things that say maximize above lol
   - oh well
+- Everyone benefits when you're unique.
+Homogeneity hurts the whole.
+It is not selfish, but selfless, to take time to yourself and disconnect.